JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 To slow down the animation, create a setting named "SFoilsAnimationSpeed".
 For instance, if you set "2", the animation will be slowed down by a factor of 2.
 The default value is "1" (normal speed).

 See XWingSFoils.txt, BWingSFoils.txt, ShuttleSFoils.txt.

+To create landing gears, create a file named "FlightModels\[Model]SFoilsLandingGears.txt" or create a section named "[SFoilsLandingGears]" in "FlightModels\[Model].ini".
+The format is a line per mesh: mesh index, angle, closing speed, opening speed.

+Landing gears are deployed when a craft in is the hangar.
+When the s-foils are closed in space, the landing gears are not deployed.

+To open or close s-foils, use the V key.
+To deploy or retract landing gears, use the Ctrl+L key.

 *** Credits ***